Mexican Street Corn (Elote Recipe)

 Mexican Street Corn or “Elote” is covered with a tangy and spicy crema sauce and topped with crumbled cotija cheese.
 It takes just one bite to realize why Mexican grilled corn on the cob is so popular.
-Big thank you to Reynolds Wrap® who sponsored this recipe.

 The flavor profile of this Mexican corn is similar to the sauce on our famous Fish Tacos.
-Make this elote corn for your next party and you will get recipe requests.
+Make this Elote corn for your next party and you will get recipe requests.

 This post may contain affiliate links.
 Read my disclosure policy.